 If you’re wondering where to go in Lanai to break out the clubs, look no further than Manele Golf Course.
-Alongside the Four Seasons Manele Bay, this course was designed by the only and only Jack Nicklaus.
+Alongside the Four Seasons Manele Bay, this course was designed by the one and only Jack Nicklaus.

 The famed Manele Golf Course caresses the edge of the island’s southern coast, where you’ll enjoy splendid ocean views on the fairway and from the greens.
-The course is challenging but it’s hard to stay frustrated in such a location.
+The course is challenging, but it’s hard to stay frustrated in such a location.
 Just try not to hook any shots into the Pacific Ocean!

 Afterward, celebrate or commiserate at the course’s Views Restaurant for upscale oceanfront dining.

-On Hulopoe Beach you’ll find the beginning of Fisherman’s Trail.
+On Hulopoe Beach, you’ll find the beginning of Fisherman’s Trail.
 During your relaxing beach day, stretch your legs along this beautiful trail that will also educate you on local history and culture.